denten-books/plain-text/1-device.md

 <!-- notes -->
 <!-- notes -->

-[^ln1-brains]: For the first view see @putnam_minds_1960 and
-@fodor_language_1975.
-For the second view see @deutsch_quantum_1985 and
-@dyson_turings_2012.

-[^ln1-caveat]: The institutional distinctions between software engineering and computer science often hinge on the extent to which the discipline pays heed to the physical limitations of computing.
-As usual the situation on the ground is much more complicated, and the boundaries between software engineering and computer science are fast eroding.
-Still, North American students often have the choice to major in Computer Science or Software Engineering.
-It would not be unusual for the one faculty to be located in the School for Liberal Arts and Science and the other in the School of Engineering.
-Consider also the two major professional organizations: Institute for Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM).
-See
-@glass_comparative_1992; @parnas_software_1999; @glass_analysis_2004;
-@vessey_unified_2005.

-[^ln1-ceruzzi]: See @ceruzzi_computing_2012, 11 who writes that "the modern
-computer is a convergence of separate streams of information handling, each with its own rich tradition of technological history."
-"One could add other antecedents such as the development of radio, motion pictures, and photography" [@ceruzzi_computing_2012, 11].

-[^ln2-chomchom]: I make this connection with many caveats and with the acknowledgement of the complexity involved.
-See for example Ch.
-6-8 in
-@hacking_why_1975; @waller_chomsky_1977; @green_bertrand_2007, 103-43.

-[^ln2-compile]: I am forgoing the distinction between interpreters and compilers for simplicity's sake.
+[^ln1-compile]: I am forgoing the distinction between interpreters and compilers for simplicity's sake.
 See @elbourn_evolution_1962, 1060;
-@neuhold_formal_1971, 95.
+@mccarthy_lisp_1962; @bashkow_system_1967; @neuhold_formal_1971, 95.

-[^ln1-consensus]: The literature on consensual governance, for example, going back to Hobbes, Locke, and Mill, often touches on the problem of lapsed consent.
-To paraphrase, they ask: What makes whatever compacts made by past generations still valid today?
+[^ln1-consensus]: Lapsed consent is a common theme in the works of Thomas Hobbes, John Locke, and John Stuart Mill.
+To paraphrase, they ask: What makes whatever voluntary compacts made by past generations still valid today?

 [^ln1-cope]: See for example @copeland_what_2000 and
 @wagner_wittgenstein_2005.